Long-distance calling: United States

 Callers are usually offered a variety of rate "plans" depending on usage, although which plan is cheapest for a given amount of usage is often not obvious.
 Plans may be "unlimited" or may package an initial number of minutes and charge additional minutes at a flat rate, and further varieties abound.
 Some plans can be compared easily if the number of minutes of usage will be estimated in advance, but others are not as clearly comparable.
 Some of these plans can be found on websites that compare a variety of long-distance phone and phone card options, giving consumers useful and timely information.

+Long-distance calls were once "special" and costly.
+Costs declined and by 2004, "unlimited telephone packages" were available.
+"Millions" of people were no longer subject to specific long-distance pricing by that time.

+The long distance business peaked in 2000.
+By 2008, revenues were halved.
+One analyst attributed the decline to the Telecommunications Act of 1996, which increased competition between Baby Bells and AT&T.